halyusa16/diabetes-prediction-machine-learning/README.md

 - Deploy the model using a web app.

 ---
-*This project was created by Halyusa Ard Wahyudi as part of a data science portfolio.*
+✨ *Created by Halyusa Ard Wahyudi as part of a data science portfolio.* 🚀